digitalocean/k8s-adoption-journey/docs/04-production/observability-production.md

 ## Configuring Persistent Storage for Grafana

 In this section, you will learn how to enable `persistent storage` for `Grafana`, so that metrics data is persisted across `server restarts`, or in case of `cluster failures`.
+For the `production` environment, you will define a `10 Gi Persistent Volume Claim` (PVC), using the `DigitalOcean Block Storage`.

 1. Open the `docs/04-production/assets/manifests/prom-stack-values-v35.5.1.yaml` file provided and uncomment the `storageSpec` section.
 The definition should look like this: